 A fantastic collection of Saskatchewan pictograph images, the work of Robin and Arlene Karpan, can be found here.
 You’ll see pics from Larocque Lake, Auld Lake, the Smith Narrows between Hickson and Maribelli Lakes, Stewart Narrows, High Rock Narrows, Inman Channel by Keg Lake and Black Bear Island Lake, Manawan Lake, Medicine Rapids on the Sturgeon-Weir River system, and the Stanley Rapids on the Churchill River system.
 Their book Northern Saskatchewan Canoe Country has these photos and many more; it also provides the routes and inspiration for at least a dozen canoe trips on which they paddled past these ochre expressions of Woods Cree/Algonquian culture.

-It was Tim Jones’ 1974 University of Saskatchewan MA thesis which systematically recorded and analysed twenty different pictograph sites on the Churchill River system.
+It was Tim Jones’ 1974 University of Saskatchewan MA thesis which systematically recorded and analyzed twenty different pictograph sites on the Churchill River system.
 It did for Saskatchewan what Selwyn Dewdney’s pioneering work had done for Ontario.
 Titled The Aboriginal Rock Paintings of the Churchill River, it was based on four visits Jones had made to the river from 1965 to 1969.
-It provides a general but not super specific gps location for each site, a description in terms of rock type and orientation, and detailed descriptions and sketches of the various faces and paintings that each site has.
+It provides a general but not super specific GPS location for each site, a description in terms of rock type and orientation, and detailed descriptions and sketches of the various faces and paintings that each site has.
 The 23.9 Mb pdf file of his thesis is available for download here from the U of Sask’s eCommon website.

 The first nine sites that Jones discusses in the above 1974 paper are as follows: